wp-plugins/blunt-ajax/readme.txt

 **parameters** (object)(optional)
 An object containing a list of name/value pairs to be sent with the http request.
+**Important Note: Currently the parameter values are not escaped (url encoded).
+If your values need to be escaped in any way you'll need to do this before you pass them to Blunt AJAX.
+Previous to making this a WP plugin I passed parameters to this script in a different format and for this I needed to escape them prior to calling the script, which is why it go overlooked when converting this to a plugin.
+I discovered this error when building a new feature that needed a space in one of the paremeters.**

 **method** (string)(optional)
 The method that should be used for the HTTP request, either "GET" or "POST".
 The default value of this argument is "GET".
 This value is case insensitive.